ViorelMocanu/astro-simpleanalytics-plugin/README.md

 Simple Analytics should be ready to go with zero config.

-It exposes some of the advanced tracking options you can find below as component props, and optionally stubs in a console logger + an inline HTML hidden div when analytics are disabled for easy debugging (if you [include the `debug={true}` prop](#-option-debugging-)).

-By default, it will only run in non-`local` and non-`development` environments and start tracking the currently visible domain inside the visitor browsers' address bar.
-It honors [Do Not Track](https://en.wikipedia.org/wiki/Do_Not_Track) and it also does gets blocked by some ad blockers.
-It gets embedded wherever you put it (ideally on all website pages, at the bottom of all your layouts, just before the closing `</body>` tag).

 ### 📃 Complete parameter configuration reference

 These are all the available parameter options for this plugin where you choose to embed it, alongside the default values for each parameter: